lettucebo/MvcDynamicForms/README.md

 ### How to #2 Show the response

-In this Demo, simply show how to echo the response.
+In this Demo, simply show how to echo the responses.

 ``` csharp
 [HttpPost]